AsahiLinux/docs/Tethered-Boot-Setup-(For-Developers).md

 export M1N1DEVICE
 python3 proxyclient/tools/linux.py -b 'earlycon debug rootwait[your other boot args go here]' Image.gz t6000-j314s.dtb
 ```
-In this example, we pass m1n1 a gzipped kernel and the Device Tree for the 14" MacBook Pro with M1 Pro SoC.
+In this example, we pass m1n1 a gzipped kernel, and the Device Tree for the 14" MacBook Pro with M1 Pro SoC.
 Keep in mind that the order of arguments you pass to `linux.py` matters -- you must pass it the kernel first, Device Tree second, and optionally an initramfs last.
 If all goes well, you should see penguins in the framebuffer.
 Note that `earlycon debug rootwait` should always be passed to the kernel, especially `rootwait`.

 ## Some tips
-* If you need to get back to macOS power down the machine, bring up the startup options by holding the power button and select Macintosh HD.
+* If you need to get back to macOS power down the machine, bring up the startup options by holding the power button and selecting Macintosh HD.
 * When passing `root=` to your kernel, use a UUID. macOS updates sometimes shift the partition numbers.
 * MacBooks will charge under Linux, there is no need to reboot into macOS to charge them.
 * Power management does not work.
 Shutting down from Linux will halt execution, but will not power down the machine.
-Once your console cursor stops blinking, it is safe to power off the machine by holding in the power button.
+Once your console cursor stops blinking, it is safe to power off the machine by pressing and holding the power button until the screen goes black.

 ## ADVANCED: Booting Linux without serial intervention
 **This section is provided for educational purposes only.
 I would not recommend doing this, as it is extremely annoying to have to run `kmutil` in 1TR every time you want to change your kernel or initramfs configuration.
 Only do this if you are absolutely sick to death of tethered booting and could not possibly stand typing `linux.py` one more time!**

 m1n1 supports directly booting a kernel untethered.
 In this example, we will prepare an M1 Pro 14" MacBook Pro for untethered booting, this time with an initramfs.
-Ensure that your kernel is built with whatever boot arguments you want to start with in the default bootargs string, which can be found in `Boot options` in `menuconfig`.
+Ensure that your kernel is built with whatever boot arguments you want to start within the default bootargs string, which can be found in `Boot options` in `menuconfig`.

 ### Preparing a boot payload